-There is one Senior Officer (Strategic Director of Place) who is elected to the board of Newport Norse.
-No other Senior Offices hold any other positions of seniority within any other Public Sector body.
+There is one Senior Officer (Strategic Director of Place) who is elected to the board of Newport Norse and NPS Newport Unlimited as well as being a director of CSC Foundry Limited.
+No other Senior Officers hold any other positions of seniority within any other Public Sector body.